Sigismund I the Old: Europe

-Queen Bona Sforza was instrumental in establishing alliances for Poland.
+Queen Bona Sforza was instrumental in establishing alliances for Poland and Lithuania.
 She was known for being a notorious conspirator.

-In 1515 Sigismund entered into an alliance with the Holy Roman Emperor Maximilian I. In return for Maximilian lending weight to the provisions of the Second Peace of Thorn (1466), Sigismund consented to the marriage of the children of Vladislaus II of Bohemia and Hungary, his brother, to the grandchildren of Maximilian.
-Through this double marriage contract, Bohemia and Hungary passed to the House of Habsburg in 1526, on the death of Sigismund's nephew, Louis II, who led his forces against Suleiman the Magnificent of the Ottoman Empire in the disastrous Battle of Mohács.
+In 1515, Sigismund entered into an alliance with the Holy Roman Emperor Maximilian I. In return for Maximilian lending weight to the provisions of the Second Peace of Thorn (1466), Sigismund consented to the marriage of the children of Vladislaus II of Hungary, his brother, to the grandchildren of Maximilian.
+Through this double marriage contract, Bohemia and Hungary passed to the House of Habsburg in 1526, on the death of Sigismund's nephew, Louis II of Hungary, who led his forces against Suleiman the Magnificent of the Ottoman Empire in the disastrous Battle of Mohács.

-Worried about the growing ties between the Habsburgs and Russia, in 1524 Sigismund signed a Franco-Polish alliance with King Francis I of France to avoid a possible war on two fronts.
+Worried about the growing ties between the Habsburgs and Russia, in 1524 Sigismund I signed a Franco-Polish alliance with King Francis I of France to avoid a possible war on two fronts.
 Francis I himself was looking for allies in Central Europe to curtail the increasing power of Habsburg Emperor Charles V, whose realms were labelled "the empire on which the sun never sets".
 Furthermore, Queen Bona was instrumental in establishing an alliance between Poland and France, with the objective of recovering Milan.
 The official negotiations were conducted by Antonio Rincon in 1524, who was then followed by Jerome Laski.
 Through the agreement, the son of Francis, Henry, Duke of Orléans, was to marry one of Sigismund's daughters, and Sigismund's eldest son was to marry a daughter of Francis I.

 The negotiations came to an end and the alliance was disbanded when Francis' troops were defeated by Charles V at the Battle of Pavia in 1525.
 Disturbed by the failure of his campaign, Francis turned to Hungary instead and formed a Franco-Hungarian alliance with King John Zápolya in 1528.

 After the death of Janusz III of Masovia in 1526, Sigismund succeeded in uniting the Duchy of Masovia and Warsaw with the Kingdom of Poland.
 There was speculation whether Janusz and his younger brother Stanisław were poisoned by a subject of Queen Bona.
 The accusations were so pervasive and rampant that Sigismund ordered an investigation, as a result of which a special edict was declared on 9 February 1528 confirming that the Masovian princes died naturally or due to related illness.
 According to chronicler Jan Długosz, the real cause of the death of both princes could have been inherited tuberculosis.

 In other matters of policy, Sigismund sought peaceful coexistence with the Khanate of Crimea, but was unable to completely end border skirmishes.